cssu/cssu.ca/content/ba2250-volunteering/index.md

 The CSSU proudly maintains a student lounge in BA 2250 in which students can hang out, network, play games and ask questions.
 We have a snack store, gaming centre, study spaces and more!
 Office operations volunteers manage the lounge, assist in answering questions, and directing students to appropriate resources.

 Thanks for volunteering!
 It will be a great opportunity to network and engage with your fellow students.
 First and foremost, please join our [Discord server](https://discord.gg/R9hneMaafD).
 The following is a guide on managing the lounge for volunteers.
+Also feel free to join our [unofficial Discord server](https://discord.gg/w7hWTEkF) to connect with more UofT CS students!

 ## Room Access